- This guide will show you how to quickly check how much battery is left for paired devices via Bluetooth.

 It may sound worse than it really is, but it’s a bit annoying.
 So, if you find yourself in a similar position here’s how to check in Windows 11 the battery level of Bluetooth-connected peripherals.

-Check Remaining Bluetooth Battery Life in Windows 11
+Check Bluetooth Device Remaining Battery Life in Windows 11 Settings App

 1. Open the Settings app (press WIN + I, or right-click on the Start menu icon and select Settings).